JACOB JONES

 The Story As I Know It:

-Jones were found in both Kent County Delaware and Cecil County Maryland and they may be connected.
+The Jones name is found in both Kent County Delaware and Cecil County Maryland and they may all be related in various ways.
 The line between Delaware and Maryland is purely a surveyors line.
 If there were not markers, you could not tell when you crossed from one state to the other.
 The line was not clearly stated until Mason and Dixon drew it c 1765.

 Inhabitants of Cecil County 1649 - 1774 by Henry C. Peden lists Jacob Jones a number of times.